-The day-to-day work of DDMRB staff directly supports Queensland agriculture by safeguarding high value production areas from the impacts of rabbits.
+- The day-to-day work of DDMRB staff directly supports Queensland agriculture by safeguarding high value production areas from the impacts of rabbits. - DDMRB supports regional communities by maintaining its workforce in regional centres and small towns, as well as aspiring to exceed a 90% local spend rate.